leafsphp/docs/src/docs/modules/auth.md

 ### login

 Login is used to create a simple, secure user login.
-It takes in a table to search for users(so it's no longer limited to the users table) and a set of parameters for the login.
+It takes in a table to search for users and a set of parameters for the login.

 ```php
 $user = Leaf\Auth::login("users", [